Skip to content

 All residents of the Wasatch Front should have access to the opportunities that are important to lead a productive, healthy, and fulfilling life.

+WFRC employs an Access to Opportunities framework as a primary lens to evaluate transportation, land use, and economic development initiatives.
 Providing access to opportunities is core to WFRC’s work.
 Accessibility means people are able to easily, efficiently, and safely reach key destinations including jobs, schools, healthcare, childcare, parks, places of worship, and grocery stores.
 Access to opportunities can be increased by providing quality transportation options and by coordinating housing, land use, and economic development with transportation.
-This can have significant impacts on overall community livability, while breaking down barriers to individual and family upward economic mobility.
+This can have significant impacts on overall community livability, while promoting individual and family upward economic mobility.

 How Do We Consider Community Planning in Our Work?